briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 ![New Fake Distribution](https://github.com/briandconnelly/BEACONToolkit/raw/master/analysis/doc/figures/fake_hist.png)

-Let's say we now have a data set of the measured effect of cold temperature on body weight in some other species of fish.
+Let's say we also have a data set of the measured effect of cold temperature on body weight in some other species of fish.

-	cold_effects = rnorm(50, mean=1.0, sd=5)
+	cold_effect = rnorm(50, mean=1.0, sd=5)

 We want to know if colder temperatures really do lead to heavier fish.
 One way to test this would be to ask how often we would see these means in body temperature if the true mean was zero.
 This would be called a parametric *Monte Carlo* test.
-To do this, we would need to specify In this case we know these data came from a normal distribution, so we could perform this test by looking at means from a set of random numbers drawn from this null distribution (with mean=0) and estimate the probability of observing a mean as extreme as the one we actually observed in `cold_effects`.
+To do this, we would need to specify a distribution for these temperature means to be drawn from.
+In this case we know our data came from a normal distribution, so we could perform this test by looking at means from a set of random numbers drawn from this null distribution (with mean=0) and estimate the probability of observing a mean as extreme as the one we actually observed in `cold_effects`.

 	#first define how many samples we'll be doing -- the more the better
 	num_samples <- 100000